 Blog by the Disability Services and Legal Center in Santa Rosa, California, looking at assistive technology and other support for the disabled.

-- Thinking Out Loud (also on Facebook & Twitter)
+- Thinking Out Loud (also on Facebook, Twitter & Youtube)

-Sassy is another friendly blogger who writes about topics including living with a disability, her love of beauty products and more.
+Sassy is a wonderful, friendly blogger who writes about topics including living with a disability, her love of beauty products and more.

 - The Tommy Edison Experience (also on Youtube & Twitter)